tomar-neeri/mcda-risk-assesment-app/README.md

 ```
 OR

-Then open [ https://mcda-amr-risk-assessment-pipeline-eepm-neeri.streamlit.app/ ] in your browser.
+Open [ https://mcda-amr-risk-assessment-pipeline-eepm-neeri.streamlit.app/ ] in your browser.

 ---